hbctraining/variant_analysis/lessons/10_variant_prioritization.md

 Lastly, we have another extremely useful feature of `SnpSift` and that is the `extractFields` command.
 This allows us to parse the VCF file and print only the fields we are interested in.

-If we wanted to parse out the missense mutations, create a single line for each effect, then extract the fields for chromosome, position, gene ID as well as the alteration in terms of protein and DNA space and also the predicted effect, then we could create am output like that using:
+If we wanted to parse out the missense mutations, create a single line for each effect, then extract the fields for chromosome, position, gene ID as well as the alteration in terms of protein and DNA space and also the predicted effect, then we could create an output like that using:

 ```
 java -jar $SNPEFF/SnpSift.jar filter \